muratk3n/thirdwave/en/tweets/2020/week10b.md

 "Mexico will pay for them". 😂😂😂😂

-Europeans having a gas at our expense US pols..
+Europeans having a gas at your expense US pols..